-- Workers' Compensation - compensation for Motor Vehicle Injury - payments made under statute, regulation or ordinance - damages paid under common law whether modified or not by statute - payments received from any other disability income, illness or injury policies, including group insurance policies that were not disclosed to us at the time of application or application for an increase in benefits - payments received from any other disability income, illness or injury cover policies, including group insurance policies, that were taken out after this cover commenced that do not reduce as a result of benefits payable under this cover - any received sick leave.
+- Workers' Compensation or Accident Compensation - payments made under statute, regulation or ordinance - payments received from any other disability income, illness or injury policies, including group insurance policies, that were not disclosed to us at the time of application or application for an increase in benefits - payments received from any other disability income, illness or injury cover policies, including group insurance policies, that were taken out after this cover commenced that does not reduce as a result of benefits payable under this cover - any received sick leave.
 This does not include an entitlement to sick leave when it is not received by the life insured.